eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/subscriber/dataReader/readingData.rst

 After calling the |DataReader::read-api| or |DataReader::take-api| operations, accessing the data on the returned sequences is quite easy.
-The sequences API provide a **length()** operation returning the number of elements in the collections.
+The sequences API provides a **length()** operation returning the number of elements in the collections.
 The application code just needs to check this value and use the **[]** operator to access the corresponding elements.
 Elements on the DDS data sequence should only be accessed when the corresponding element on the SampleInfo sequence indicate that valid data is present.